k8ssandra/workshop/README.md

 ## Workshop Practice

-Intructions has been moved to the wiki to ease the progression.
+Instructions has been moved to the wiki to ease the progression.

 <p align="left">
 <a href="https://github.com/datastaxdevs/k8ssandra-workshop/wiki">